 There are so many gorgeous budget-friendly blooms available in different colors and styles.
 There are also inexpensive filler flowers to pick that can add fullness to your arrangements and volume too.
 Flowers like dahlia-style cremons instead of dahlias or spray roses instead of ranunculus are just a few alternatives that offer great savings.

-9. Only Use 1-3 Flowers So You or Your Florist Can Buy in Bulk
+9. Only Use a Few Varieties of Flowers So You or Your Florist Can Buy in Bulk

 10. Repurpose Your Wedding Flowers